 In my world, OOH provides the best medium to showcase amazing brands like Apple on billboards that help bring our cities to life.

-You need look no further than the additional £30 million that is to be invested into London’s transport system via the latest TfL contract.
+You need look no further than the additional £30 million that is to be invested into London’s transport system via the latest Transport for London contract.

 The OOH industry makes a critical contribution to the quality of life of the ever-increasing number of people moving to cities around the world.
-While only 2 per cent of the global population lived in cities in the year 1800, more than 50 per cent does today and this is projected to be more than 75 per cent by 2050.
+While only 2% of the global population lived in cities in the year 1800, more than 50% does today and that number is projected to be more than 75% by 2050.

 These are collaborative partnerships where we are co-creating ways to ensure cities are liveable, sustainable, creative economic engines.

 It is a positive, productive alliance between a number of stakeholders who believe industry and government can and should work in tandem to improve inner-city life.
 Mutual self-interest if you like — but hardly, as this executive suggests, a Faustian pact.